Articles , Glossary

 Using negative space properly may have a considerable impact on the following factors of user experience.

 Readability and legibility: if there’s not enough space between the elements, they become hard to read and demand additional effort.
-It may be a strong reason for eye and brain tense although many users won’t be able to formulate the problem.
-A proper amount of negative space, especially micro space, solves this problem and makes the process more natural.
+It may be a strong reason for eye and brain tension, although many users won’t be able to formulate the problem.
+A proper amount of negative space, especially microspace, solves this problem and makes the process feel more natural.
 So, negative space directly influences the efficiency of typography on the page or screen.
 In music, pauses play the same role as sounds.
-In reading it works the same way: empty spaces placed correctly make the text easier to read.
+In reading, it works the same way: empty spaces placed correctly make the text easier to read.

-Due to the big amount of negative space on the page of the horse riding club, visitors can enjoy photos and read the text easily
+Interactions on the Somerville website by Eyekiller: due to the large amount of negative space on the pages, visitors can enjoy photos and read the text easily

 Nature of the resource: negative space has an impact on the so-called design tone.
-For example, news resources will have less white space on the home page than blogs to set the mood and understanding that the platform is full of data that appears dynamically.
+For example, news resources will have less white space on the home page than blogs to set the mood and convey that the platform is full of dynamically appearing data.

 Attention ratio: enough negative space enhances visual hierarchy and allows users to focus on the key elements.

-The yacht hiring website page looks airy and usable due to the negative space that helps to build a solid visual hierarchy with clear visual accents
+The Sunday website, presenting a robotic product and designed by Standard Projects, looks airy and usable due to the negative space that helps to build a solid visual hierarchy with clear visual accents

 Based on that, negative space has an impact on visual perception in such aspects as: